-STRATA = Safety of Tysabri Re-dosing And Treatment study; TOUCH = Tysabri Outreach: Unified Commitment to Health Prescribing Program; TYGRIS = Tysabri Global Observation Program in Safety observational cohort study; TOP = Tysabri Observational Program. were new or worsening neurological symptoms evolving over several weeks, focal neurological signs and other symptoms, such as hemiparesis, focal myoclonia, aphasia, retrochiasmal visual deficits and changes in cognition, behaviour and personality.
+To date, clinical signs and symptoms that prompted evaluation for PML in natalizumab-treated patients have been new or worsening neurological symptoms evolving over several weeks, focal neurological signs and other symptoms, such as hemiparesis, focal myoclonia, aphasia, retrochiasmal visual deficits, and changes in cognition, behavior, and personality.

-MRI assessments of PML cases typically revealed non-enhancing T2-hyperintense lesions in frontal, temporal, parietal or occipital regions.
+MRI assessments of PML cases typically revealed non-enhancing $\rm T_2$ -hyperintense lesions in frontal, temporal, parietal, or occipital regions.
 Many of these lesions were unifocal, and gadolinium-enhancing lesions were identified.
-Analyses using polymerase chain reaction detected JC virus DNA in the cerebrospinal fluid of patients with PML.
-However, in most patients titres were low (<500 copies/ml).
-In PML not associated with natalizumab, new or worsening neurological signs or symptoms, changes in mental status, seizure or fever were usually not associated with gadolinium-enhancing lesions.38
+JC virus DNA has been observed in the cerebrospinal fluid of patients with PML when analysed using the polymerase chain reaction.
+In most patients, however, titers were low (<500 copies/ml).
+In PML not associated with natalizumab, new or worsening neurological signs or symptoms, changes in mental status, seizure, or fever were usually not associated with gadolinium-enhancing lesions.
+43 c.
+Based on 127 patients observed for at least 1 year; d.
+Based on 587 patients observed for at least 6 months; e.
+Based on 292 patients observed for at least 12 months;